 If you open your browser, you’re met with many ads offering products that fit your unique set of interests.
 You may find yourself caving in month after month and buying things you don’t need.

-And now, you’re ready to stop those shopping binges.
+And now, you’re ready to stop the shopping binge days and start saving.
 Below, we’ll discuss some key tips on how to stop spending money you don’t have.

-When it comes to overspending and ways to stop spending money, focusing on these 5 areas can make all the difference.
+When it comes to over spending and ways to stop spending money, focusing on these five areas can make all the difference.
 They are:

 - Eating out and uneaten food